 - Successfully represented TomTom in TomTom, Inc. v.
 AOT Systems GmbH, et al., defending the company against claims that its navigation software infringed a patent relating to traffic data.
 The court granted summary judgment of non-infringement in favor of TomTom.

 - On behalf of Hewlett-Packard, prevailed on a motion to dismiss allegations of fraud, RICO, and breach of contract arising out of a print services contract for the National Aeronautics and Space Administration (NASA).

 - On behalf of Verizon Wireless, won a favorable claim construction in patent litigation, which led the plaintiff to dismiss its complaint with prejudice shortly before trial and with no payment of any kind.

 - On behalf of Booz Allen Hamilton, obtained dismissal of a lawsuit filed by subcontractor for USAID financial sector project in Ukraine, alleging failure to comply with workshare obligations and fraud-related claims.
 During the litigation, the firm also obtained four sanctions awards against the plaintiff subcontractor and/or its counsel.

-- Successfully obtained pre-trial transfer of domain names under the Anticybersquatting Consumer Protection Act (ACPA) in favor of the entity authorized by the U.S. Federal Trade Commission and the Consumer Financial Protection Bureau to operate the annual credit report website.
+Successfully obtained multiple pre-trial transfers of hundreds of domain names in cases under the Anticybersquatting Consumer Protection Act (ACPA) in favor of the entity authorized by the U.S. Federal Trade Commission and the Consumer Financial Protection Bureau to operate the AnnualCreditReport.com website.
 Also litigated what is believed to be the first domain name cybersquatting case to go to trial under the ACPA, making new law on several issues.